Distributed computing: Patterns

+Events vs. Messages

+In distributed systems, events represent a fact or state change (e.g., OrderPlaced) and are typically broadcast asynchronously to multiple consumers, promoting loose coupling and scalability.
+While events generally don't expect an immediate response, acknowledgment mechanisms are often implemented at the infrastructure level (e.g., Kafka commit offsets, SNS delivery statuses) rather than being an inherent part of the event pattern itself.

+In contrast, messages serve a broader role, encompassing commands (e.g., ProcessPayment), events (e.g., PaymentProcessed), and documents (e.g., DataPayload).
+Both events and messages can support various delivery guarantees, including at-least-once, at-most-once, and exactly-once, depending on the technology stack and implementation.
+However, exactly-once delivery is often achieved through idempotency mechanisms rather than true, infrastructure-level exactly-once semantics.

+Delivery patterns for both events and messages include publish/subscribe (one-to-many) and point-to-point (one-to-one).
+While request/reply is technically possible, it is more commonly associated with messaging patterns rather than pure event-driven systems.
+Events excel at state propagation and decoupled notifications, while messages are better suited for command execution, workflow orchestration, and explicit coordination.

+Modern architectures commonly combine both approaches, leveraging events for distributed state change notifications and messages for targeted command execution and structured workflows based on specific timing, ordering, and delivery requirements.

 Parallel and distributed computing

 Distributed systems are groups of networked computers which share a common goal for their work.

 The terms "concurrent computing", "parallel computing", and "distributed computing" have much overlap, and no clear distinction exists between them.
 The same system may be characterized both as "parallel" and "distributed"; the processors in a typical distributed system run concurrently in parallel.
-Parallel computing may be seen as a particular tightly coupled form of distributed computing, and distributed computing may be seen as a loosely coupled form of parallel computing.
+Parallel computing may be seen as a particularly tightly coupled form of distributed computing, and distributed computing may be seen as a loosely coupled form of parallel computing.
 Nevertheless, it is possible to roughly classify concurrent systems as "parallel" or "distributed" using the following criteria: